(a 6/17/2000 photo -- see description below)

 "If you pick up a guitar and it says, 'Take me, I'm yours,' then that's the one for you." - Frank Zappa

-After many years of acoustic guitars, my first electric guitar was a $60-ish "refurbished" Synsonics Strat copy with a built-in speaker.
+After many years of acoustic guitars, my first electric guitar was a $60-ish "refurbished" Synsonics Stratocaster copy with a built-in speaker.
 It was cute and fun but definitely not a well-made guitar.
 I banished it to the garage during a period of guitar inactivity, and when I got it out again the internal speaker was spitting out more static than music.
 I decided to replace it with a good electric guitar, but which one? -- there were so many kinds, all appealing in their own ways.

 Then I saw the Fender Venus (also known as the Fender Squier Venus and the Fender Vista Venus), and knew that was the one for me.
 A beautiful simple well-made guitar that sounded great and felt perfect.
 I loved the somewhat harp-shaped (or pregnant-shaped :-)) body that looked kind of like a cross between a Stratocaster and a Rickenbacker, the feel of the neck, that it had both single-coil and humbucking pickups, and that it was designed by a female rocker.
 Check out Courtney Love's explanation of her design for the Venus in this excerpt from Guitar World Magazine's January 1999 article HOLE TONES: Secrets Of Celebrity Skin's Smooth Sound: